 Funded by the Australian Research Council (ARC) Discovery Scheme) (2017-2019: project DP170101440)

-Researcher: Associate Professor Richard Hindmarsh, Griffith School of Environment, and Centre for Public Policy and Governance, Griffith University, Brisbane, Australia
+Researcher: Professor Richard Hindmarsh, Griffith School of Environment, and Centre for Public Policy and Governance, Griffith University, Brisbane, Australia

 Research Fellow 2017: Sara Alidoust, Griffith School of Environment